bc-anaisabel/meta_analysis_climate_restor/README.md

 Obtaining climate values : Since the period when each restoration varied in duration and start year,  climate normals and historical time series for annual climate variables were designated on a study by study basis.
 That is, according to the year when the restoration started, the closest climate normal period was chosen for each study.
 For the historical time series, a period encompassing the first year to the last year of restarion was selected for each study.

-Climate deviation estimation: At the time I am still exploring which metric to use to estimate climate deviation.
-I have understood climate deviation as climate anomalies (reference) but I also must account for the extreme climatic changes and the variation in duration of restoration periods across studies.
+Climate deviation estimation: I am still exploring which metric to use to estimate climate deviation.
+I have understood climate deviation as climate anomalies (Soule 2005) but I also must account for the extreme climatic changes and the variation in duration of restoration periods across studies.
 For this reason for this project I am exploring three different datasets where each dataset comes from a different climate deviation estimation:

 1. **AVERAGE**: Obtain the average value across restoration period and subtract from this the corresponding climate normal value for each climate variable